 | Smoke Chamber Parge Coating | $200-$400 | $300-$600 | $500-$1,000 | 4-6 hours |

-- Damaged fire brick (age and abuse)
+- Damaged fire brick from age and plain hard use

-- Smoke chamber deterioration (acidic flue gases)
+- Smoke chamber deterioration from acidic flue gases eating away at it

 Chimney Cap and Chase Cover Services